3 kinds of exchange rates explained

 Do you plan to send money across borders to family or friends?
 Have a big international trip soon?
 Do you ever buy products from other countries?

 If you answered yes to any of these questions, a crash course in the different types of exchange rates might do you some good.
-Understanding —and the different types—makes navigating the foreign exchange (forex) markets a little easier.
+Understanding how exchange rates work —and the different types—makes navigating the foreign exchange (forex) markets a little easier.

 This article digs into the three main types of currency exchange rates: fixedfloating, and managed systems.